DeBaschdi/docker.solaranzeige/README.md

 ## First Run / Initial Setup Solaranzeige
-Inside this Container you need to run /solaranzeige/setup Connect to the Container e.g
+Inside this Container you need to run /solaranzeige/setup connect to the Container e.g
 ```
 docker exec -ti Solaranzeige /solaranzeige/setup
 ```
-> **Note:** For initial Setup instructions see :https://solaranzeige.de
+> **Note:** For initial Setup instructions see https://solaranzeige.de/phpBB3/viewtopic.php?f=5&t=305
 >> Please, after you finish your Initial Setup, restart this Container, and select your Grafana - Dashboard

 ## Support my work